MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/set-up-tax-codes.md

 For example, the tax code is set up as 1.20 per unit.
 On a sales invoice line, 25 units of an item are sold.
 In this case, the tax amount is calculated as 25 × 1.20 = 30.00.

 > [!NOTE]
-> Unit conversion isn't supported for calculation by quantity.
+> Unit conversion isn't supported for **By quantity** calculation.
 However you can create multiple tax codes in RCS for different units and maintain converted tax rates by quantity.

 ### By margin